-Your wood heater needs air to burn the fuel, on this range this is supplied in two locations.
-The primary air slide at the right side of the front of your wood heater above the door and the secondary air slide at the bottom of the firebox door.
+Your wood heater needs air to burn the fuel.
+This air is supplied through a primary air slide at the right side of the front of your wood heater above the door.
+On the SCWB200i3 and SCWB300i3 secondary air is drawn into the top rear of the firebox which is not adjustable.

 Primary air, as the name suggests, is used for the initial burning of the fuel and is also used to keep the stove glass clean.
-Secondary air is used for secondary combustion, which makes the stove more efficient, reduces the emissions by introducing air directly over the fire bed.
+Secondary air is used for secondary combustion, which makes the stove more efficient and reduces emissions.

-The settings of the primary and secondary air control very much depends on draught and local conditions and after a few fires, you should have a good idea of the best settings for your stove.
-Both air slide controls should be fully opened when lighting the fire.
-Once the fire is established, the primary air can be adjusted to where the glass remains clean and the secondary air control may be adjusted as required.
+The settings of the primary air control very much depends on draught and local conditions and after a few fires, you should have a good idea of the best settings for your wood heater.
+The air slide control should be fully opened when lighting the fire.
+Once the fire is established, the air slide control may be adjusted as required.
 Reducing the air intake will cause the wood heater to burn slower.
 This may cause some blackening of the stove glass, but this should burn off once the wood heater is burning brightly again.